-To keep getting income support, you must have a job plan.
-Your job plan says what you’ve agreed to do to have the best chance of getting a job.
+You must have a Job Plan.
+Your Job Plan says what you’ve agreed to do to have the best chance of getting a job.

-You must agree to your job plan with us or your employment services provider.
+You must agree to your Job Plan with us or your employment services provider.
 You’ll need to review it on a regular basis.

-If you have a disability you may be able to use Disability Employment Services.
+- have an assessed reduced work capacity you may be able to use Disability Employment Services

-If you live in a remote area you must use the Department of the Prime Minister and Cabinet’s Community Development Programme.
+- live in a remote area you must take part in the Community Development Programme

 Your provider can help you with: